Love Island Betting Odds: Which couple are the favourites to win the winter series?

-Latest Love Island Odds 2023: Love Island winners odds 2023, who is favourite to win Love Island - including Kai and Sanam
+Love Island Odds Sky Bet: Who is the favourite to win Love Island 2023, what are Kai and Sanam odds to win

 This January the first ever Love Island Winter landed on our screens as a brand new host, Maya Jama, brought us the latest drama from inside the villa.